 How it works

 Google Pay can be implemented into your online stores for both desktop and mobile.
 In your online checkout, customers can simply click a big "buy with Google Pay" button you'll add to your website.
-For customers, this is a major convenience, as it's just a one-click process for them instead of entering in their payment information.
-Users just need to save their information with one source rather than with all the online stores they frequent.
+For customers, this is a major convenience, as it's just a one-click process for them instead of entering their payment information.
+They just need to save their information with one source rather than with all the online stores they frequent.

 You can find a full list of partners for in-store and online implementation here.